How to Write a Product Manager Resume in 2022 [Step By Step]

 They aren’t interested in the thousands of hours you spent on an initiative, or about the hundreds of Jira tickets that you groomed.

 Be careful with what you quantify.
-Ensure that as you quantify your impact, your quantified impact ties directly to your narrative.
+Ensure that as you quantify your impact, you tie it directly to your narrative.

-Furthermore, as you draw out your narrative, ensure that your narrative resonates with the company that you're aiming at.
+Furthermore, as you draw out your narrative, ensure that your narrative resonates with the recruiter that you're aiming at.

-For example, you probably don't want to emphasize SaaS experiences if you're applying to be a hardware product manager, because hardware and software are different roles.
+For example, sometimes you may not want to emphasize SaaS experiences if you're applying to be a hardware product manager, because hardware and software are different roles.

 On top of that, some companies may reward you for prior project management experience or product marketing experiences.
 Other companies may discount those experiences because they might feel that your experiences are too unfocused.

-As you can imagine, if you position yourself incorrectly, your targeted hiring organization may decide to skip past your application entirely, no matter how many years of experience you have.
+As you can imagine, if you position yourself in the wrong way, your targeted hiring organization may decide to skip past your application no matter how many years of experience you have.

-To reiterate: it pays to understand how the hiring company thinks, so that you can help them understand the unique value that you can provide.
+To reiterate: it pays to understand how the hiring manager thinks so that you can help them understand the unique value that you can provide.

 That’s okay.
-It’s time to thoughtfully design your resume.
+Now is the time to design your product manager resume.

 I define information architecture as “the way in which you present information.”
-It’s so important to ensure that you present relevant, high-priority information to your recruiter in a way that makes sense to them.
+You must present relevant, high-priority information to your recruiter in a way that makes sense to them.

 As a hiring manager, I don’t need to see your experience in unrelated jobs.
 I also don’t need to see unrelated courses.
 Therefore, you should ensure that you remove that low-signal information.

-If you spend space on your resume to cover obvious facts, I’ll deprioritize the rest of the information in your resume, because you’ve already lost my trust - I already believe that you will give me low-signal information.
+When you cover the obvious on your resume, I’ll deprioritize the rest of the information in your resume, because you’ve already lost my trust and my attention.
+I already believe that you will give me low-signal information.

 As a hiring manager, I want to understand how long you worked at a company, and whether you had any job gaps.
 Furthermore, I want to prioritize your most recent experience, and I want to discount your least recent experience.